<!-- CODEX:PROJECT-REFERENCE-LOADING:START -->Codex compatibility note:

 2b.
 Find the class — Where else could this SAME failure mode strike?

-If the failure mode only applies in one specific file or case → go up one abstraction level until it generalizes.
-A good lesson applies to ≥3 different contexts.
+If failure mode applies in only one specific file or case → go up one abstraction level until it generalizes.
+Good lesson applies to ≥3 different contexts.

 2c.
 Write as a universal rule — Strip ALL project-specific names: